eyss/invitations/dev-README.md

-# Developer
+# Invitations DNA

 ## Environment Setup

 > PREREQUISITE: set up the [holochain development environment](https://developer.holochain.org/docs/install/).

-Enter the nix shell by running this in the root folder of the repository:
+Enter the nix develop shell by running this in the root folder of the repository:

 ```bash
 nix develop
 npm install
 ```

-**Run all the other instructions in this README from inside this nix-shell, otherwise they won't work**.
+**Run all the other instructions in this README from inside this nix develop shell, otherwise they won't work**.

 ## Running 2 agents